galatea-associates/fuse-starter-java/README.md

   - @Autowired:
     - Annotation in spring automatically injects the dependent beans into the associated references of a POJO class.
 This annotation will inject the dependent beans by matching the data-type.
   - Lombok Annotations:
+    - Lombok library will spice up your Java code by automating the creation of accessor, equals, hashcode, toString methods, and even help you to implement the builder pattern on a class with just one annotation, thus avoiding boilerplate code.
     - @Data
     - @Builder
     - @AllArgsConstructor/@NoArgsConstructor/@RequiredArgsConstructor